willgarvin/Hernan_BSE_Project/index.md

 ﻿# Smart Mirror
-With a Raspberry Pi and a few other components, the Smart Mirror is a customizable smart mirror that projects a computer display over a traditional reflective mirror.
+With a Raspberry Pi and a few other components, the Smart Mirror is a customizable mirror that projects a computer display over a traditional reflective mirror.
 Some possible uses include displaying the time, a calendar, picture, or other applications in your reflection.
 You will be transported to a sci-fi world in the comfort of your home!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|